CHAPTER 17.23: PORT MACKENZIE SPECIAL USE DISTRICT

 (B) The WDD is designated for waterfront uses necessary to operate a commercial/industrial port.
 This district is reserved and shall not be committed to nonport uses.

-(C) Permitted uses in the WDD are those commercial and industrial uses which comprise or directly support port activity and which require close proximity and direct access to the docks, including, but not limited to:
+(C) Allowed uses in the WDD are those commercial and industrial uses which comprise or directly support port activity and which require close proximity and direct access to the docks, including, but not limited to:

 (1) transportation corridors for rail, roads, docks, mobile cranes, conveyors, and pipelines which are needed to load, unload, and service ships and barges;